October 28, 1902– Elsa Lanchester:

 René Clair‘s charming The Ghost Goes West (1935) is my favorite; a romantic fantasy where Jean Parker plays the daughter of a rich American businessman who purchases a Scottish castle from Robert Donat, dismantles it and moves it to Florida.
 Along with the castle goes its ghost (also played by Donat).
 Lanchester plays a wacky spiritualist.

 I also admire her work in Ladies In Retirement (1941), Tales Of Manhattan (1942), Lassie Come Home (1943), and the only really good version of gay writer W. Somerset Maugham‘s The Razor’s Edge (1946), plus the thriller The Spiral Staircase (1945).
-In 1950, she was nominated for an Academy Award for the Loretta Young nun flick Come Back To The Stable.
-She is especially delightful as a witch in the thinly disguised gay allegory Bell, Book And Candle (1958), based on gay playwright John van Druten‘s popular play.
+In 1950, she was nominated for an Academy Award for the Loretta Young nun flick Come Back To The Stable; and she is especially delightful as a witch in the thinly disguised gay allegory Bell, Book And Candle (1958), based on gay John van Druten‘s popular play.

 Her husband was queer.
 In her impishly witty memoir Elsa Lanchester Herself (1983), she wrote that she learned Laughton was a gay in 1931, two years after their wedding, when they came home one night to find a policeman at their door with a young ruffian who had tried to get money from Laughton after the actor had cruised him earlier that day in Hyde Park.
 Lanchester simply didn’t care.
 The couple had a 30+ year, happy, very modern marriage with each of them taking casual lovers, Lanchester with members of both sexes, while being honest and upfront about their needs and feelings with each other.